fauskanger/atlebridge-mps/README.md

 ### Scores
 Actually, the scores are supposed to be computed when running the editor.
-I.e. when generating the executable code from the language editor contents, the described game should have it's scores being output into console.
-(Milestone 1)
-Thus, the `Scores` class is omitted - at least for now.
+I.e. when generating the executable code, the described game should have it's scores being output into console.
+(Milestone 1) Thus, the `Scores` class is omitted - at least for now.

 ## Editor example